quorum1/governance/flows/q-git.md

   - Partners may vote to approve or reject the Release:
     - Votes to reject must contain a list of specific Issues to Resolve which would need to be addressed in order for them to approve again in the future.
     - Votes to approve may optionally contain a list of specific Future Issues which the Partner thinks should be addressed in future Releases.
   - All Partners must either vote or delegate their vote to another partner.
 Voting or delegating is mandatory.
-Any Partners who will be unavailable during a vote must appoint a delegate beforehand, or a delegate may be appointed on their behalf by the Chief Maintainer.
+Any Partners who will be unavailable during a vote must appoint a delegate beforehand, or a delegate may be appointed on their behalf by the Steward.
   - Partners will have already agreed in the prior sub-step to the duration of the voting period.
-  - The Chief Maintainer may unilaterally veto the approval of the Release, but they must hold a synchronous call inviting all Partners and allowing for debate.
+  - The Steward may unilaterally veto the approval of the Release, but they must hold a synchronous call inviting all Partners and allowing for debate.
 The call must be recorded and preserved indefinitely.
   - Once all votes are cast:
     - 75% or greater approval causes the Working Release to be approved and move forward to the launch step.
-    - Less than 75% approval (or a veto from the CM) causes the Working Release to be sent back to development step.
+    - Less than 75% approval (or a veto from the Steward) causes the Working Release to be sent back to development step.

 ### Step 4 - Launch